korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_11_Collections/README.md

 And that gives me 10 students, with various purchases, for the first two weeks of this year.
 Again, this will change each time I run it.
-In this lecture, I've shown you examples of using a **LinkedHashMap**, as well as a **TreeMap**.
+In this section, I've shown you examples of using a **LinkedHashMap**, as well as a **TreeMap**.
 For the tree map, I've used a String as a key, but I've used **LocalDate** as a key as well.